zus2/PyTrain/README.md

-Pybricks Train Controller script using asynchronous control for smoother more lifelike inertia effects.
+## Pybricks Train Controller script using asynchronous control for smoother more lifelike inertia effects.

-Strictly Beta software in inital stages of development - no warranty, use at your own risk.
+## Strictly Beta software in inital stages of development - no warranty, use at your own risk.

-Full documentation to follow, for now see in programme comments.
+### Features:

+### Asynchronous speed change and stop commands for inertia effect
+### Customisable speed ramp max, min and granularity
+### Crawl speed calibration adjustable in programme
+### Synced indicator led for Go, Crawl, Stop, Ready, Calibrate
+### Added stop script or shudown hub in programme using center button
+### Support for 2nd motor and initial support for sensor motors
+### Heartbeat auto-shutdown and user input sanity checks
+### Storage and reload for dcmin from calibrate()
+### Support for Technic and City hubs
+### Separate reverse speed limit which can be 0

+### To add: broadcast to second hub , headlights control

-Comments welcome, particularly the asynchronous logic and functionality.
+### Comments welcome, particularly the asynchronous logic and functionality